mistweaverco/bafa.nvim/README.md

   ui = {
     -- 🦘 Jump-labels configuration
     jump_labels = {
-      -- Always show jump-labels for quick navigation -- It shows a letter in the sign column for each buffer -- Pressing that letter will select the buffer -- prefixing any action with `g` will also make jump-labels visible -- for that single action
-      -- e.g. `gd` followed by the jump-letter will mark that buffer for deletion always_visible = true,
       -- Keys to use for jump-labels
       -- in order of preference
       -- Should be unique characters